simpsonst/posthack/README.md

 ```

 By specifying `-a home` (or by having `default-account: home` in the configuration), files matching the listed names are read and matched against lines in the input message body.
-Lines from the message are decoded according to `Content-Transfer-Encoding` and `Content-Type` before matching lines in the listed files.
+Lines from the message are decoded according to `Content-Transfer-Encoding` and the charset of `Content-Type` before matching lines in the listed files.
 Remaining lines are re-encoded and concatenated to form the resulting message.
 In a multipart message, each part is processed separately.